IBM/watson-machine-learning-samples/cloud/ai-service-templates/langgraph-react-agent/README.md

 ### Cloning and setting up the template locally

-In order not to clone the whole `IBM/watson-machine-learning-samples` repository we'll use git's shallow and sparse cloning feature to checkcout only the template's directory:
+In order not to clone the whole `IBM/watson-machine-learning-samples` repository we'll use git's shallow and sparse cloning feature to checkout only the template's directory:

 ```sh
 git clone --no-tags --depth 1 --single-branch --filter=tree:0 --sparse git@github.com:IBM/watson-machine-learning-samples.git